PrevailUzodinma/learning-management-system/README.md

 # learning-management-system
-A simple console learning management to show my understanding of OOP concepts
+A simple console learning management system to show my understanding of OOP concepts